-In addition to adhering to the general Standards of Satisfactory Progress, (CGPA and MTF), students majoring in the above programs must maintain a minimum grade of C in all core courses.
-A student in this program must also adhere to the rule regarding repeated courses.
+In addition to adhering to the general Standards of Satisfactory Progress (CGPA and MTF), students in the Medical Laboratory Science program must achieve and maintain a minimum grade of "B" in all core courses.
+Students must also adhere to the rules for repeated courses.